Kern000/proj3-frontend/README.md

 <h4> ------- Testing ------- </h4>
 Resolved errors flagged in development, deployment, and user testing.
 <h5> Test case: </h5><
-Typing <> characters and certain special characters used in scripting in frontend forms <br />
+Keying in "<>" characters and certain special characters used in scripting in frontend forms <br />
 Expected: invalid characters in “targeted” form field
 <br />
 <p> Frontend validation with regex and server validation using models secures the front end and backend. </p>